diego2017/capstone_disease_predictor/README.md

     - Contains the project source code (refactored from the notebooks)

 * `.gitignore`
-    - Part of Git, includes files and folders to be ignored by Git version control
+    - Part of Git, includes files and folders to be ignored by Git version control. data/ references/
+        .ipynb_checkpoints

 * `capstine_env.yml`
     - Conda environment specification